 - Given the significant public interest in the application, and the capacity of the room at our Balloch headquarters that we would normally use for this type of meeting, we have opted to hold the meeting in a bigger venue.
 We have hired the largest, locally available venue to hold as many people as is practically possible for the Pre-determination Hearing and Meeting.
 Alexandria Parish Church can hold more than 200 people.

 - We have been testing audio webcasting equipment so that we can record and broadcast the Pre-determination Hearing and Board meeting for those who are interested in the application but who cannot make it along on the day.
 We are using a system used by other Local Authorities and are drawing on their expertise to help us use this technology at the Hearing and Meeting on Tuesday 24th.
-A link to the feed for that audio webcast will be available on the day from this page on our website.
+A link to the feed for that audio webcast will be available on the day on our website.

 - Please note that no photography or recording of any type will be permitted at either the Site Visit, Pre-determination Hearing or Meeting.